CDR-IxD/darknet/README.md

 ```
 5. The output text file should be in the root of darknet with the name Output_YOUR_VIDEO_FILE_HERE.txt as the name.

+# Notes on how to further modify the program.
+demo.c is where I am pulling the video file name in order to append output_XXXXX.txt to the file name.
+Be aware that demo crashes on webcam streams for my version because the video file name is empty (which will cause a seg fault)

+image.c draw_detection is where all the information darknet uses to draw boxes.
+If you want to print more information form each frame, grab the information from the arguments passed into darw_boxes.

 _______________________________________________________________________________
 ![Darknet Logo](http://pjreddie.com/media/files/darknet-black-small.png)